JulianaSau/JulianaSau/README.md

   - 😄 Pronouns: She/Her
   - 🔭 Check out my [blog](https://juliesau.hashnode.dev/) to see what I'm currently working on
   - 🔭 I’m currently working on ...
 Frontendmentor.io projects
-  - ⚡ Fun fact: I think i'm lowkey funny
+  - ⚡ Fun fact: I think i'm funny
   - 🌱 I’m currently learning ExpressJs, NextJs, Python and Solidity
   - 🔭 I’m currently working at Zurichat as a Frontend Developer
-  - 📫 How to reach me: saunyange@gmail.com
+  - 📫 How to reach me: julienyange@gmail.com
-  - 👯 I’m looking to collaborate on any React or JavaScript web development project
+  - 👯 I’m looking to collaborate on any React, NodeJS, NextJS, or JavaScript web development project